huangk3/mcit_590_final_project/README.md

 Our project finds clinically similar patients from a given set of patient population.
 It calculates the similarity between the *index* patient and all other `n` patients.

 The program reads in the data from a CSV file and creates a list of clinical encounters.
 Using the list of clinical encounters, the software builds a clinical utilization for each patient profile (`HashMap`).
-The unique patient identifier (`patient_number`) is the key and the patient's clincial profile is stored as value.
-The patient level clinical profile is created by averaging a patient's inpatient visits, outpatient visits, procedures, medications, lab procedures, and emergency visits.
-These patient clinical utilization profiles are used to compute *similarity* between patients.
-We used two methods to calculate the similiarity between patient's prfile, *Euclidean distance* and *Cosine distance*.
+The unique patient identifier (`patient_number`) is the key, and the patient's clinical profile stored as value.
+The patient level clinical profile created by averaging a patient's inpatient visits, outpatient visits, procedures, medications, lab procedures, and emergency visits.
+These patient clinical utilization profiles used to compute *similarity* between patients.
+We used two methods to calculate the similarity between patient's profile, *Euclidean distance* and *Cosine distance*.

 The clinical profile is a vector of patient level measures.
 We compare the *index* patient’s clinical profile with all other patients’ clinical profiles to calculate similarity metric and return list of patient's which are within user provided threshold of similarity from *index* patient.
 The distance measure value ranges from 0 (*most similar*) to 1 (*least similar*)